90-CREDIT EXTENDED PROJECT - 2019/0

 Please refer to the project handbook and programme handbook for details of deadlines and a more detailed breakdown of marking.

 For the module, students will receive formative assessment/feedback in the following ways.

-Via feedback on the project definition report (in the first academic year
+- Via feedback on the project definition report

 - To provide an opportunity for the student to tackle a significant engineering problems independently and to gain experience in having to produce a report and to defend their work.

 |001||Ability to apply knowledge gained during the course to a particular theoretical or practical problem.||C|